 - 4.1 The Relationships, Sex and Health Education Regulations (2019) made under the Children and Social Work Act (2017) brought some compulsory changes into effect in all schools from September 2020.
-Relationships and Health Education are now compulsory for all pupils receiving primary and secondary education It is also compulsory for schools to provide Sex Education to all pupils receiving secondary education. - 4.2 (Include this paragraph if the school is registered for primary-aged pupils): It is important to note that primary schools have the option to decide whether or not pupils are taught 'Sex Education'.
-In order to support pupils' ongoing emotional and physical development effectively, we will offer this for our primary-aged pupils at (name of school), where the teaching and learning is appropriate for the age and maturity of each pupil.
+Relationships and Health Education are now compulsory for all pupils receiving primary and secondary education It is also compulsory for schools to provide Sex Education to all pupils receiving secondary education. - 4.2 It is important to note that primary schools have the option to decide whether or not pupils are taught 'Sex Education'.
+In order to support pupils' ongoing emotional and physical development effectively, we will offer this for our primary-aged pupils at Westmorland School, where the teaching and learning is appropriate for the age and maturity of each pupil.
 However, the vast majority of what is taught as part of 'Sex Education' for our primary-aged pupils, is already covered as part of the National Curriculum for Science or as part of Health Education in PSHE.